Who Is Fergie?

 Singer Fergie was born Stacy Ferguson on March 27, 1975, in Hacienda Heights, California.
 She started out appearing in commercials and on the cast of Kids Incorporated in 1984.
 She joined the hip-hop rock band the Black Eyed Peas and their 2003 album, Elephunk, became a hit, driven by singles like "Where Is The Love?" and "Hey Mama."
-More recently, the band released popular songs such as "My Humps" and "I Gotta Feeling."
-Fergie's debut solo album, The Dutchess, released in 2006,
+Fergie has also released two albums as a solo artist, The Dutchess and Double Dutchess.

 Born Stacy Ann Ferguson on March 27, 1975, in Hacienda Heights, California, famed singer-songwriter Fergie would go on to become a member of the popular hip-hop/rock group the Black Eyed Peas as well as a successful solo artist.